imilosk/vscode-resharper-cli-formatter/README.md

 - `resharper-cli.formatCurrentFile`: Formats the currently active file in the editor.
 - `resharper-cli.formatChangedFiles`: Formats files that have been changed according to version control.

-## License
+## Licence

-This extension is licensed under the MIT License.
+This extension is licenced under the MIT Licence.
 See the [LICENCE](LICENCE) file for details.

 ## Acknowledgements